Residence Hall Safety Policies

-Fireplaces - For safety reasons, fireplaces located in student rooms and residence hall apartments may not be used.
-Fireplaces in residence hall lounges may be used with prior permission from the resident advisor.
+Fireplaces – For safety reasons, fireplaces located in residence halls may not be used.

 Fire Drills – Timed fire drills will be conducted each semester in all the residence halls by Campus Safety, with the assistance of resident advisors and area directors.
 Since these fire drills will be unannounced, it is important for all students to immediately leave their residence hall whenever a fire alarm sounds.
 Any student who refuses to follow instructions or evacuate the building during a fire drill will be subject to serious disciplinary action.